fractalide/fractalide-website-styx/data/site-partials/main.md

                 <div class="text-center">
                     <h2 class="text_blue fractal_blue">Development and Analysis</h2>
                     <p>
-                        We need high quality dapps.
-We offer blockchain development, application development and technical analysis.
-Fractalide's reusable, reproducible and composable features allows us to reduce costs.
+                        We offer blockchain development, dapp development and technical analysis.
+Fractalide unique strength is in its reusable, reproducible and composable components, which keep costs low and maintenance easy.
                     </p>
                     <a class="" href="/development-and-analysis/">Learn more</a>
                 </div>